 How to Do an SEO Page Audit and Skyrocket Your Rankings

 Whether you’re a new website owner or an SEO specialist, conducting regular SEO page audits is crucial.
-The task allows you to pinpoint why you’re not ranking high enough, how to improve your SEO performance and technical or on-page issues.
+The task allows you to pinpoint why you’re not ranking high enough, how to improve your SEO performance, and identify technical or on-page issues keeping customers from finding you.

 Besides these aspects, you’ll also want to check for technical errors.
 Stick around as we walk you through how to do an SEO page audit.